canro91/canro91.github.io/_posts/2020-05-01-InsightDatabase.md

 }
 ```

-After this refactor, this `Get` method should continue to work. _I hope so!_ To know more about configuration in ASP.NET Core, read my post on [how to read configuration values]({% post_url 2020-08-21-HowToConfigureValues %}).
+After this refactor, this `Get` method should continue to work. _I hope so!_

+To know more about configuration in ASP.NET Core, read my post on [how to read configuration values]({% post_url 2020-08-21-HowToConfigureValues %}).

-#### Pagination
+#### Pagination with OFFSET-FETCH

 If your table grows, you don't want to retrieve all products in a single database call.
 That would be slow!

 Let's query a page of results each time.
-For this, you will need two parameters in the `Get` method and in the `GetAllProducts` store procedure: `pageIndex` and `pageSize`.
+For this, you will need two parameters in the `Get()` method and in the `GetAllProducts` store procedure: `pageIndex` and `pageSize`.

 ```csharp
 [HttpGet]